 Twenty-five years later, my wife and I found ourselves again traveling to Doi Tung.
 Age had only brought us closer together and more dependent on one another.
 We were staying with my wife’s great niece and her husband in Chiang Rai and had an open day.
 I told them about visiting Doi Tung many years ago and they readily offered to drive us up there.

 As we drove through the village at the base of the mountain, I thought back on the restaurant where we had dinner and its owner.
-I’d be surprised if were still alive.
+I’d be surprised if he were still alive.
 My brother-in-law, Benjobe, had died years ago.

 The road from the village up the mountain was now busy with traffic.
 The old one-lane road from the mountain saddle to Doi Tung was now a modern two-laned roadway with a broad shoulder.
 The steep grade and hairpin switchbacks had all been engineered away into gentle turns.
 In fact, we passed several large tour buses headed back down the mountain.